Royal Thai Armed Forces Headquarters: Temporary command

-The Supreme Command Headquarters of the Royal Thai Armed Forces was originally a temporary position that had only been called into existence twice: once, during the Franco–Thai War in 1940 and again during the Greater East Asia War (Second World War: Pacific Theatre).
+The Supreme Command Headquarters of the Royal Thai Armed Forces was originally a temporary position that had only been called into existence twice: once, during the Franco-Thai War in 1940 and again during the Greater East Asia War (Second World War: Pacific Theatre).
 During both of these conflicts, the headquarters was commanded by Field Marshal Plaek Pibulsonggram, the prime minister of Thailand and creator of the supreme command system.
 Temporary personnel were called from their existing units and released after conflict subsided in 1945.

 Permanent command

 On 27 September 1957, King Bhumibol Adulyadej as Commander-in-Chief and Head of the Royal Thai Armed Forces (จอมทัพไทย), appointed Field Marshal Sarit Thanarat to the position of Supreme Commander.
 The Defence Staff Department was also created to serve as the commander's administrative office.
 Field Marshal Sarit became Prime Minister in 1959 and subsequently relinquished command of the Supreme Command Headquarters on his deathbed in 1963.
 He was succeeded by Thanom Kittikachorn.

-During the 1960s, the government saw the establishment of the permanent Supreme Command Headquarters as a necessity for the preparation of military forces and national defence.
+During the 1960s, the government saw the establishment of the permanent Supreme Command Headquarters as a necessity for the preparation of military forces and national defense.
 On 16 March 1960, the passage of the "Organization of Ministry of Defence Act of 1960" upgraded the Defence Staff Department to Supreme Command Headquarters.
 This action originally created four groups of agencies within the Supreme Command Headquarters: Staff, Special Services, Combat Support, and Education.
 The Supreme Command Headquarters is currently organized into five groups: the Command Group, the Joint Staff Group, the Operations Group, the Special Services Group, and the Education Group.

-The Supreme Command Headquarters also has operational control of the Border Patrol Police.
+Until 2008, The Supreme Command Headquarters also has operational control of the Border Patrol Police.